Ex-NFL star Colin Kaepernick helping to cover legal costs for Minnesota protesters

 "When there is an injustice within our community, it is our legal right to address it, by any means necessary," reads a message on the fund's website.

-Ben Meiselas, a Los Angeles civil rights lawyer and general counsel for the legal defense initiative, said it keeps in touch with attorneys like Garry on a daily basis.
-The fund won’t disclose how many lawyers it is working with or how much money has been raised, but Meiselas described the effort as “a significant undertaking with some of the top legal professionals.”
+Ben Meiselas, a Los Angeles civil rights lawyer and general counsel for the legal defense initiative, said it keeps in touch daily with attorneys like Garry.
+The fund won't disclose how many lawyers it is working with or how much money has been raised, but Meiselas described the effort as "a significant undertaking with some of the top legal professionals."

 "It is a systemic approach that we are in for the long haul," Meiselas said.